A sheetfed scanner is a device that scans loose sheets of paper, business cards and receipts generally at a very fast speed.

 Also Read: Best Flatbed ADF Scanners

-In this article we had a look at the some of the best sheetfed scanners in 2019.
+In this article we had a look at the some of the best sheetfed scanners.
 We looked at sheetfed scanner from various categories as well as price ranges.

 Basically, what separates sheetfed scanners from flatbed scanners is that they are great for scanning loose sheets at a very fast speed.